aws-samples/amazon-dynamodb-labs/content/modernizr/00-preparation/index.en.md

 - **VSCodeServerPassword** - Authentication credential for your VS Code instance
 - **VSCodeServerURLModernizr** - Direct endpoint to your cloud-based IDE

+Your values are unique to you and will differ from the above example.

 Click the `VSCodeServerURLModernizr` to launch your development environment.
 Enter the password when prompted and allow approximately 60 seconds for the environment to initialize.
 Any startup notifications can be safely dismissed.

 ## Step 2: Configuring the Cline AI Agent